$0.00

 Like many of Montana’s Indian reservations, the Flathead Indian Reservation also faces unique health crises.

-The reservation’s significant health disparities include higher rates of poverty and unemployment, illness, drug abuse, and mortality than the state average as well as lower access to quality health care and preventive services.
+The reservation’s significant health disparities include higher rates of poverty, unemployment, illness, drug abuse, and mortality than the state average.
+The reservation offers poor access to quality health care and preventive services.

-The rates of students on the Flathead Indian Reservation who have used inhalants at some point in their student careers and drank alcohol before turning 13 are higher than state averages8.
-Additionally, Native Americans across Montana die on average 18 years younger than non-native Montanans10.
+For example, the rates of students on the Flathead Indian Reservation who have used inhalants at some point in their student careers and drank alcohol before turning 13 are higher than state averages8.
+Additionally, Native Americans across Montana on average die 18 years younger than non-native Montanans10.

 Still, the reservation offers various health services and programs as it seeks to improve the health and well-being of its residents, both tribal and non-tribal, such as the Tribal Health Department.